When You Might Need an Alternative Lender Mortgage

 As with most mortgages, you can expect to pay for an appraisal, solicitor and title insurance.

-Some lenders charge annual administration or “maintenance” fees of a few hundred dollars, and they typically charge a renewal fee if you accept one of their renewal offers.
+Some lenders charge annual administration or “maintenance” fees of a few hundred dollars, and they typically charge a modest renewal fee if you accept one of their renewal offers.
 There is not a one-size-fits-all formula applied when calculating renewal fees.

 Monthly property tax administration fees can also be charged (less than $5 per month).